 The fertile (or fruiting) part of the fungus is almost never visible and grows underneath the bark of the tree once the tree (and the fungus along with it) dies.
 Look for chaga growing on mature yellow, and silver birch.
 Similar looking fungi grow on other species of trees but are not true chaga, and as such should not be foraged and consumed.

-It’s easiest to forage for chaga in winter, when there are no leaves to obscure your view of the trees.
+While anyone start harvesting chaga for themselves regardless of the season, it's easiest to forage for chaga in winter, when there are no leaves to obscure your view of the trees.
 The tell-tale black mushroom is also much more visible against the white backdrop of winter, then during other seasons.
-Once you find a tree with a large chaga cankor, simply take an axe or small hatchet and carefully cut the fungus of the tree.
-Chaga smaller then your fist should be left intact to continue growing as, the older the chaga, the more potent it’s benefits are believed to be.
+Once you find a tree with a large chaga cankor, simply take an axe or small hatchet and carefully cut the fungus off the tree.
+Chaga smaller then your fist should be left intact to continue growing as, the older the chaga, the more potent it's benefits are believed to be.

 If you don't want to forage for your own chaga, dried ready to use chaga can be purchased from various online retailers, though I would highly recommend using a reputable chaga supplier such as Annanda Chaga.